chat icon

 However, you can take concrete steps to improve campus security and ensure a safe learning environment.
 From free security assessments and emergency drills to intensive training and new technology, you have specific, actionable options to improve safety at your school.

-Some of these options, such as advanced training or enhanced security technology, will require significant investment.
-Thankfully there are state and federal funding programs that can pay for anything from mental health services to cell signal repeaters that help students and staff contact emergency services.
+Some of these options, such as advanced training or enhanced security technology, require significant investment.
+Thankfully there are state and federal funding programs that can pay for anything from mental health services to cell signal repeaters that improve mobile connectivity so students and staff can contact emergency services.

 Don’t wait for a crisis.
 Start assessing and improving your campus security today.
-Begin by auditing your security and finding weak spots so you can develop a proposed solution.
+Begin by auditing your security protocols and resources and finding weak spots so you can develop a proposed solution.
 Find a source of state or federal funding and prepare a measurable, concrete plan of action.

 These funding organizations receive hundreds of applications each year, so we have gathered advice and resources to make sure your proposal stands out.